jump-cellpainting/datasets/README.md

 Currently, this collection comprises 5 datasets:

 - The principal dataset of 116k chemical and >15k genetic perturbations the partners created in tandem (`cpg0016`), split across 12 data-generating centers (“sources”).
+Human U2OS osteosarcoma cells are used.
-- 3 pilot datasets created to test: different perturbation conditions (`cpg0000`), staining conditions (`cpg0001`), and microscopes (`cpg0002`).
+- 3 pilot datasets created to test: different perturbation conditions (`cpg0000`, including different cell types), staining conditions (`cpg0001`), and microscopes (`cpg0002`).
-- A previously-published dataset of 30k chemical perturbations reprocessed to make it compatible with the rest of the JUMP datasets (`cpg0012`).
+- A previously-published dataset of 30k chemical perturbations reprocessed to make it compatible with the rest of the JUMP datasets (`cpg0012`), also in U2OS cells.

 ### What’s available now